Toward Holography on Biregular Trees: Biregular trees

 One can associate a natural boundary with a Gromov-hyperbolic space $(X,d)$.
 A geodesic ray is an isometry, $r:[0,\infty) \to X$, such that $r([0,t])$ is the shortest path from the base point $r(0)=v_0$ to a point $r(t) \in X$ for all $t>0$.
 We say two geodesic rays $r_1, r_2$ are equivalent if they remain a bounded distance apart from each other for all $t>0$, {\it i.e.} $d(r_1(t),r_2(t)) < \infty$ for all $t$.
 The {\it visual boundary} of $X$, denoted $\partial X$, is defined as the set of equivalence classes of geodesic rays starting at base point $v_0$.
 In fact, the visual boundary is independent of the choice of base point.

-In the case of regular trees, with $q_+=q_-=p$ a prime number, it is well known that points on the visual boundary $\partial T_{p,p}$ are in one-to-one correspondence with the set of $p$-adic numbers $\mathbb{Q}_p$ ~\cite{serre1980trees,gouvea2020padic} (more precisely, the projective line over the field of $p$-adic numbers, $\mathbb{P}^1(\mathbb{Q}_p)$) equipped with an ultrametric $p$-adic norm, where each $p$-adic number represents a unique path from the base vertex to the boundary at infinity (see {\it e.g.} Ref.~\cite{Gubser:2016guj}).
+In the case of regular trees,\footnote{The parameter $t$ in the definitions of the previous paragraph is discrete in this case.} with $q_+=q_-=p$ a prime number, it is well known that points on the visual boundary $\partial T_{p,p}$ are in one-to-one correspondence with the set of $p$-adic numbers $\mathbb{Q}_p$ ~\cite{serre1980trees,gouvea2020padic} (more precisely, the projective line over the field of $p$-adic numbers, $\mathbb{P}^1(\mathbb{Q}_p)$) equipped with an ultrametric $p$-adic norm, where each $p$-adic number represents a unique path from the base vertex to the boundary at infinity (see {\it e.g.} Ref.~\cite{Gubser:2016guj}).
 We will now describe the ultrametric nature of the boundary of biregular trees.
 In the next subsection, we will comment on algebraic constructions that give rise to biregular trees of a particular class of homogeneity degrees.